SEVERE DISEASES 7 - Zeleni Sokovi Nemet

 Natural methods for detoxifying the body

 Detoxification does not have to mean expensive treatments or aggressive fasting.
 On the contrary, natural detox is most effective when implemented through small, consistent changes in everyday life.
 Below are ways to cleanse your body naturally —through diet, the use of spelt juice, and the adoption of healthy habits.
-These methods are simple, safe, and available to everyone, and together they provide a powerful effect of regenerating and cleansing the body of toxins.
+These methods are simple, safe, and accessible to everyone, and together they provide a powerful effect of regeneration and cleansing the body of toxins.

 Spelt and spelt juice—powerful detox allies